supremegamers/kokoro/README.md

 ## How does it works
 Well..... same as the 2 projects above, init.kokoro.rc will prepare a tmpfs folder (in this case `/dev/magisk`) and then putting all the Magisk files into it (the files are located in /system/etc/magisk), linking to the appropriate tools and then starting the Magisk boot stage like `post-fs-data`/`services`/`boot-complete` .

-In order to prevent the magic mount to accidetally mount the whole drive to `/data` instead of the only data folder or image, I unmount the data in magic mount (if it does mount) and then linking the mount place to /data instead.
+In order to prevent the magic mount to accidentally mount the whole drive to `/data` instead of the only data folder or image, I unmount the data in magic mount (if it does mount) and then linking the mount place to /data instead.
 Not only does it help magic mount to not accidentally mount the drive, but also helps the Magisk modules show and working properly.

 After that, Magisk is completely initialized and you can use it.